top of page

 Peace Journalism in Mexico

-Jake's film shows War and Peace Journalism versions of stories from the 'war on drugs' in Mexico.
+This film by Jake Lynch and Annabel McGoldrick shows War and Peace Journalism versions of stories from the 'war on drugs' in Mexico.

 News From The Holy Land